You can access the Conference Proceedings Proposal Form here.

 It is the organisers/volume editors responsibility to guide the authors and ensure that the submitted manuscripts have been formatted and prepared according to the manuscript preparation guide.
 The organisers/volume editors must inform authors of the EPr’sopen access and copyright licence.

-Manuscript template and copyright & conflict of interest disclaimer form are accessible through EpCT' Author Guidelines webpage.
+Manuscript templates and copyright & conflict of interest disclaimer form are accessible through EpPSE' Author Guidelines webpage.
 The author/corresponding author must submit the copyright & conflict of interest disclaimer form together with the manuscript to the volume editor.
 Authors must be informed that the manuscript will not be processed if these documents (copyright & conflict of interest disclaimer form) are not submitted.

 Before submitting the manuscript, it is strongly recommended that authors refer to the manuscript preparation guide and submission checklist to ensure that the manuscript has been formatted and prepared according to the guidelines.
 This will facilitate the peer review process considerably while preventing the need for the manuscript to be returned to the author/s to correct the formatting.